GG-nome/CSIR3D/README.md

 ## 📢 News
 * 🚧 **[March, 2026]** We are currently organizing the code.
 The full implementation will be publicly released soon.
 Stay tuned!

-> Briefly explain the core innovation of CSIR3D here.

 ## 🛠️ TODO List
 - [ ] Release core network architecture (CSIR3D)